gigamono/standards/README.md

   - Extension Pricing (pricing matrix, sliders, subscription types, etc.)
   - Extension Uninstallation (Required)

+- Custom Extension API

+  - Developers can add custom APIs to their extensions that other developers can access.
+  - There is a specification interface.

+- Custom Settings API

+  - Developers can add their own settings that appear on the settings page.

 - Systems, Templates, Integrations are just a type of extension.

 - Specifications